pigilwin/auditory/README.md

 ## What needs to be done?

 - If the client only has one channel then remove the panner control
-- Allow additional layers to be created
 - When clicking on an existing note/drum within the layer, allow deletion and customisation
-- Allow dragging between layers or reordering within the current layer